Using your Blue Badge

 The Blue Badge is linked to you rather than a vehicle, so you can use it with any car.
 This includes taxis and hire cars that you're driving, or travelling in as a passenger.

-When you get your Blue Badge, you should be given a leaflet from your local authority explaining how to use it.
-If you don’t get one, either ask or download a copy from mygov.scot.
+When you get your Blue Badge, you should be given a leaflet from your local council explaining how to use it.
+If you don’t get one, either ask or download a leaflet about using a blue badge from mygov.scot.
 If you're travelling as a passenger, you should make the person driving aware of the rights and responsibilities of using a Blue Badge.

 Follow our advice to apply for a Blue Badge, if you don’t have one already.